 Ogden seeks out opportunities to grow, prosper and move forward.
 The local economic development group, Ogden Legacy, is working to help local businesses expand and grow.
 Ogden Legacy also sponsors great promotions like Ogden Fun Days, City-Wide Garage Sales, Oktoberfest and the Christmas Celebration.

 Ogden offers many amenities such as affordable housing, a vital business district, local utility and telephone services and the security of a small town.
-The community is extremely proud of its modern and up-to-date schools, including Howe Elementary School, North Middle School and Ogden High School.
+The community is extremely proud of its modern and up-to-date schools, including Howe Elementary School and Ogden Middle/High School.
 The City of Ogden provides modern services too, with an attractive City Hall, a well-equipped Fire Department and a well-appointed Library.
 The City also provides the beautiful and spacious Leonard A. Good Community Center for corporate meetings, reunions and wedding receptions.

 Area Recreational Opportunities